 Nonrefundable Fees

-For tenants with pets, landlords are allowed to charge a nonrefundable but reasonable fee as pet deposits.
-However, a tenant with disabilities who need service animals should not be required to pay pet deposits as per as the security deposit laws.
+For tenants with pets, North Carolina rental property owners are allowed to charge a nonrefundable but reasonable fee as pet deposits.
+However, a tenant with disabilities who need service animals should not be required to pay pet deposits as per as the security deposit law.

-The Federal Fair Housing Act states that rental property owners and others in the real estate industry have to allow renter with emotional support or service animals to gain equal access to housing opportunities.
+The Federal Fair Housing Act states that rental property owners and others in the real estate industry have to allow a tenant with emotional support or service animals to gain equal access to housing opportunities.
 But in case the service animal causes damage, the tenant should pay for the damages.

 Storing a Tenants Deposit

-As a North Carolina landlord, you have two options when storing a tenants security deposit.
+As a North Carolina landlord, you have two options under law when storing a tenants security deposit.
 You can either use:

 hand placing coins in a white piggy bank

-• Trust accounts - North Carolina landlords can put the tenant’s deposit in a trust account in any federally and licensed insured trust institution or bank in the state.
+• Trust accounts - North Carolina rental property owners can put the tenant’s deposit in a trust account in any federally and licensed insured trust institution or bank in the state.
 A landlord may place the deposit in an out-of-state trust account in the event that the landlord gives the renter a bond in the amount of the deposit.

 Written Notice After Receipt of a Security Deposit